A Comprehensive Exploration of SmallVec and String in Rust: From Fundamentals to Practical Applications

 4.1 SmallVec: Inline Capacity Tuning

-) is critical.
+Choosing the inline capacity (N) is critical.
 Too small, and you lose optimization benefits; too large, and stack usage grows.
 Profile your application to determine typical sizes.

 Example: